kevinsallee/ftrack_exercises/copy_asset_build/README.md

 - The instructions did not say if a deep copy was needed (tasks, versions, components and all their files in different locations).
 I would have liked to do that, but I did not have time.
+Furthermore, I felt that some instructions were missing if I wanted to copy it "fully": what fields should be kept for each object type?
+Do we reset statuses, not put assignees, etc?
 So instead it's just linking to the "original" asset build